TFury30/CheckCVE/README.md

 For any inquiries or support, feel free to reach out via GitHub or your preferred contact method.

+## Author
+This script is maintained by Tobias Fourie.

 ---

 Happy scanning!